jyanagi/k8s/02_deploy_antrea_k8s_cluster.md

 VMware Container Networking with Antrea is the commercial version of VMware's Antrea open source offering .
 Antrea is a Kubernetes networking solution intended to be Kubernetes native.
 It operates at Layer3/4 to provide networking and security services for a Kubernetes cluster.

-The downloaded file name is similar to: `antrea-advanced-X.Y.Z+vmware.x.zip`.
+The downloaded file name is similar to: `antrea-advanced-1.7.1+vmware.x.zip`.
+Note that this version will change as this documentation ages.

 ### 1.2 Download the Antrea Interworking Adapter Files